 I put my first piece of fish in my mouth.
 Hmmm!!!
 I could taste both acidity and sweetness from the tomato in the sauce and the complexity was just wonderful.
 I love this sauce so much that I dip the fish in the sauce before I eat it with steamed rice.

-- 1 whole red snapper (1 lb 12 oz or 800 g) (You can also use sea bream, sea bass or any other white-flesh fish; scaled and gutted by your fishmonger)
+- 1 whole red snapper (1.8 lb, 800 g; you can also use sea bream, sea bass, or any other white-flesh fish; scaled and gutted by your fishmonger)

 - 1 tomato